satkaith/data-wrangling-course/README.md

 # data-wrangling-course
-Learning Version control and code management with Git and GitHub This edit shows how to make and commit changes
+Ho to do Version Control and Code Management with Git and GitHub This edit shows how to make and commit changes